 TO EVERY REVOLUTION, THERE'S A NEW BEGINNING.

 NATIONAL INSTITUTE OF FILM AND FINE ARTS (NIFFA ) WAS ESTABLISHED IN 1990 BY THE FORMER HEAD OF THE DEPARTMENT OF DIRECTION OF FTII( PUNE FILM INSTITUTE ) Mr. DHIRESH GHOSH WHO WAS START HIS LIFE AS A FILM DIRECTOR OF EMINENT PRODUCER SHAW BROTHERS OF MALAYSIA .
-IN 1991 THERE WERE MANY OTHER EMINENT FILM PERSONALITIES INVOLVE WITH HIM TO MOVE IT FORWARD .
-THERE WERE LATE JNANESH MUKHERJEE, FILM DIRECTOR LATE ASIT SEN, LATE TARUN KUMAR, LATE SATYA BENERJEE, LATE JOCHHON DOSTIDER, LATE PRASAD MITRA( ART DIRECTOR), LATE SATYEN CHATTERJEE
+IN 1991 THERE WERE MANY OTHER EMINENT FILM PERSONALITIES INVOLVED WITH HIM TO MOVE IT FORWARD .
+THERE WERE LATE JNANESH MUKHERJEE, FILM DIRECTOR LATE ASIT SEN, LATE TARUN KUMAR, LATE SATYA BENERJEE, LATE JOCHON DOSTIDER, LATE PRASAD MITRA( ART DIRECTOR), LATE SATYEN CHATTERJEE

 ( SOUND RECORDIST), LATE AJAY DAS( MUSIC DIRECTOR ) WITH HIM.
 THEY ARE TILL NOW THE PROUD OF BENGAL AND WE TOO PROUD FOR THEM.

 Dhiresh Ghosh in FTII as the head of the department of Direction.

 Late Dhiresh Ghosh

 Dhiresh Ghosh in his work with malyasian actors.

 The Malayasian Film poster of Director Dhiresh Ghosh